rascojet/tumblr-boilerplate/README.md

-tumblr-boilerplate
-Jet Tumblr Boilerplate can be used to kickstart Tumblr Theme Development.
+Tumblr Boilerplate can be used to kickstart Tumblr Theme Development.
 Jet Tumblr Boilerplate runs on HTML5 Boilerplate with the help of normalize, Modernizr and optional Google Fonts.